Ivy League Acceptance Rates For The Class Of 2021

 At Prep Expert, we get asked this question on an almost daily basis!
 Because we offer the most advanced, fast-paced SAT prep available, many of our students often focus on improving their test scores to attend an Ivy League school.

 Our table below is based on our very own, Prep Expert predictions for the Ivy League acceptance rates for the class of 2021.
-But first, here’s a brief rundown of the Ivy League and where each fits into today’s educational climate.

 All the Ivies